JosephComputerScience/UCSA-UI/README.md

 Front end for the UserChampionStatAggregator (UCSA)

-Aggregates stats for champions by summoner name, and number of matches.
+Aggregates stats for champions by summoner name, and number of matches for Riot League of Legends

 Uses NextJs, Typescript, Tailwindcss
 <p float="left">